fauna/faunadb-js/README.md

 });
 ```

-See the JSDocs for more information on the pagination helper.
+[See the JSDocs](https://faunadb.github.com/faunadb-js/PageHelper.html) for more information on the pagination helper.
-TODO: LINK TO JSDOCS

 ## Client Development